-The Jackson Local School District continues to receive strong support from the residents of the School District which is evident by their support of local levies.
+The Jackson Local School District continues to receive strong support from the residents of the District which is evident by their support of local levies.
 The District currently has 2 levies that are voted on by the taxpayers.
-A 5 year, 6.8 mill Substitute levy and a 5 year, 5.8 mill Emergency levy.
-The Substitute levy generates \$8,350,000 annually for operating expenditures and was renewed in March 2016.
+A 5 year, 5.7 mill Substitute levy and a 5 year, 3.9 mill Emergency levy.
+The Substitute levy generates \$9,118,500 annually for operating expenditures and was renewed in May 2021.
 The Substitute Levy will also generate additional tax revenue over the 5 years if there is new construction that occurs within the school district boundaries.
 The Emergency levy generates \$6,150,000 annually for operating expenditures and was renewed in May 2019.

 The District is proud of its accomplishments and successes.
-The District's High School ranks 43rd in Ohio and 1,186 in the Nation in Academic Excellence according to U.S. News and World Report.
-The Niche report ranked Jackson as #5 of 608 Best School Districts for Athletes in Ohio, #28 of 608 for Best School Districts in Ohio and #36 of 608 Safest School Districts in Ohio.
+The District's High School ranks 40th in Ohio and the top 7% in the Nation in Academic Excellence according to U.S. News and World Report.
+The Niche report ranked Jackson as #3 of 609 Best School Districts for Athletes in Ohio, #43 of 608 for Best School Districts in Ohio.